probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 The first source of CIDs is passive Bitswap sniffing.
 [Leo Balduf](https://github.com/mrd0ll4r) from the Weizenbaum Institute has been running a `kubo` node, recording all Bitswap requests.
 Out of the list of all requests, we only kept the CIDs, removed duplicates and randomized the list, in order to avoid any correlation between successive CIDs in the list (i.e., CIDs belonging to the same DAG/file).
 The Bitswap sniffing logs were captured on 2022-08-16.

 The second source of CIDs is the logs from the IPFS Gateways gathered using [Thunderdome](https://github.com/ipfs-shipyard/thunderdome/tree/main/cmd/logtool).
 The logs contain all CIDs that were requested to the IPFS Gateways over HTTP(S).
-The list of CIDs is also randomized in order to avoid any correlation between successive requests, and invalid CIDs were filtered out from the logs.
+The list of CIDs is also randomized in order to avoid any correlation between successive requests, and malformed CIDs were filtered out from the logs.
 The Gateways logs were captured on 2022-12-05.

 ### Kubo